Avik-Das-567/Box-Office-Analysis-Seaborn-Python/README.md

 - Highlighted key terms contributing positively/negatively to predictions

 ## Key Insights
-- Revenue data is **highly skewed**, requiring log transformation for analysis.
+- Revenue distribution is **highly skewed**, requiring log transformation for analysis.
 - Budget shows a **positive correlation** with revenue after scaling.
 - Movies with official homepages tend to have **higher median revenues**.
 - Language influences revenue distribution, but not always as expected.